?????Frequently Asked Questions?????

 Question: How much topsoil can I put in my pick-up truck?
 Answer: Most 1/2 ton pickups, which include F150's and 1500's, can safely haul about 1 cubic yard.
 Because 1 cy weighs about a ton, that is their upper limit.
 3/4 and 1 ton pick-up trucks tend to haul as much as they can hold, which can be up to 2 cubic yards.
 Smaller pickup trucks like a 1/4 ton truck vary on their weight capacities.
 We load all trucks slowly and watch how they handle the weight.

 Question: Can I come out and get a few buckets of soil in my car?
 Answer: Yes.
 If you need a very small amount and are willing to shovel it yourself, then come on out.
 People usually pay $1 per 5 gallon bucket.

 Question: Are you open if it is raining?
 Answer: Sometimes we close during heavy rains.
 If you are in doubt, call us at 1-800-TOP-SOIL.

 Question: What are your hours?
 Answer: 8-5 Mon- Sat.
+Phones are answered until 9 pm.
 We are open as needed during thewinter.
-Please call ahead.
+We offfer evening and Sunday deliveries.

 Call Us!
 1-800-TOP-SOIL Topsoil is a ton of fun!
 We deliver.
 Great soil for gardening, yards, and flower beds!
 1-800-TOP-SOIL